airbnb/zonify/docs/source/index.rst

 Zonify assumes the domain given on the command line is entirely under the control of Zonify; records not reflecting the present state of EC2 are scheduled for deletion in the generated changesets.
-This does not mean that the entire Route 53 zone will be rewritten by Zonify; only entries under the given subdomain.
+This can be controlled to some degree with the `--types` option.

+The sync scopes over the domain and not necessarily the entire Route 53 zone.
 Say, for example, one has ``example.com`` in a Route 53 zone and one plans to use ``amz.example.com`` for Amazon instance records.
-In this scenario, Zonify will only specify changes that delete or create records in ``amz.example.com``; ``www.example.com``, ``s0.mobile.example.com`` and similar records will not be affected.
+In this scenario, Zonify will only specify changes that delete or create records under ``amz.example.com``; ``www.example.com``, ``s0.mobile.example.com`` and similar records will not be affected.